magento/devdocs/guides/v2.0/cloud/before/before-project-owner.md

 ## Create project admins and user accounts {#cloud-owner-admins}
 As discussed in more detail in [Manage users]({{ page.baseurl }}cloud/project/user-admin.html), {{site.data.var.<ece>}} has a number of user roles and permissions available project-wide or per environment.

-Typically, the only user the account owner must create is the *project administrator* (also referred to as the super user).
-This user can create other users and delegate roles as desired.
+Typically, the only user the Project Owner must create is the Technical Admin.
+This user should have the Super User role, giving them the ability to create user accounts, set environment permissions, and manage all branches and environments.

 Before you start, create a list of e-mail address for the users you want to add.
 New accounts receive an invitation to register with {{site.data.var.<ece>}} and receive access based on the role.
 You can add and manage users at any time.